lucianoratamero/swyxkit-blog/src/posts/first-impressions-of-Elixir.md

 ## documentation, oh, beautiful documentation

-not only Elixir's documentation is plentiful, but it's also easily searchable and literally built into the language. it was really easy to find what I needed with a could of web searches, and, together with the IDE's autocomplete, it was a bit rare to really **need** to search for it.
+not only Elixir's documentation is plentiful, but it's also easily searchable and literally built into the language. it was really easy to find what I needed with a couple of web searches, and, together with the IDE's autocomplete, it was a bit rare to really **need** to search for it.

 if, for example, you want to understand how the `Enum` module works, you just need to go into the interactive shell by running `iex`, then type `h Enum`. that gives you all you need to know about the module right from the command line. the same goes for module functions. for example, `h Enum.split` returns you this: